telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_oracle_sink.md

     * [Authentication and authorization](#section3.2)

 ## <a name="section1"></a>Functionality
-`com.iot.telefonica.cygnus.sinks.NGSIOracleSQLSink`, or simply `NGSIOracleSQLSink` is a sink designed to persist NGSI-like context data events within a [Oracle server](https://www.oracle.com/).
+`com.iot.telefonica.cygnus.sinks.NGSIOracleSQLSink`, or simply `NGSIOracleSQLSink` is a sink designed to persist NGSI-like context data events within a [Oracle server](https://www.oracle.com/) 11g and 12c legacy versions.
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

 Independently of the data generator, NGSI context data is always transformed into internal `NGSIEvent` objects at Cygnus sources.
 In the end, the information within these events must be mapped into specific Oracle data structures.